Stories and Storytelling

 • The Evolution of Storytelling

-• The First Stories
+• The World's First Stories

-• The Oral Tale
+• Oral Storytelling

 For most of our human history storytelling was oral.
 Myths were spoken or sung by diverse storytellers who could select and modulate their narrative to best suit a given audience, emphasizing some aspects and ignoring others.